phillipclapham/quasar/README.md

 ### Detailed Overview of Commands:

 **Context and Tags**
 As noted in the below section about perfect prompts, it is important to provide context for you questions when posing them to AI.
-Please provide some in any command that notes it.
+Please provide some in any command that notes it when possible.

 Tags are used to add specificity and focus to queries, see examples for how they can be used.

+**The /expert Command**
+The /export (or /@) command provides the ability to have the enhanced AI answer the query while embodying the role of a single expert in the query subject matter with multidisciplinary experience.

-**The /@ Command**
+**The /panel Command**
+The /panel (or /p) command provides the ability to have the enhanced AI convene a roundtable of dynamically chosen experts and have them discuss and sythesize their views.

+**Note on /expert and /panel**

-The /@ command provides two abilites - to have the AI answer the query while embodying the role of a single expert in the query subject matter with multidisciplinary experience, or the ability to have the AI convene a roundtable of dynamically chosen experts and have them discuss and sythesize their views.
-These abilites are best used as a complement to the AI's normal optimized mode as opposed to constantly.
-Begin exploring a subject via the default mode, then use both /@ modes for deep dives and new perspectives.
+These abilites are best used as a complement to the enhanced AI's normal optimized mode as opposed to constantly.
+Begin exploring a subject via the default mode, then use both of these modes for deep dives and new perspectives.

 Here is the best time to use the different approaches:

-- /@ [field of expertise] is particularly powerful for queries that demand deep, specialized knowledge, providing detailed insights and solutions firmly rooted in the expertise of the chosen field.
+- /expert is particularly powerful for queries that demand deep, specialized knowledge, providing detailed insights and solutions firmly rooted in the expertise of the chosen field.
-- /@ panel excels when the query benefits from diverse perspectives, where the interplay of different disciplines can illuminate complex issues or inspire innovative cross-pollination of ideas.
+- /panel excels when the query benefits from diverse perspectives, where the interplay of different disciplines can illuminate complex issues or inspire innovative cross-pollination of ideas.

-**The /?
-Command**
+**The /[mode] Command**
 This is the single most important and powerful command within the DSL, as it's core ability is to encode what could be long queries into much shorter ones, and when stacked it opens the doors to types and qualities of analysis you cannot get in any other way.

+**/[mode] Core Modes**
+The /[mode] command comes with six preset modes, detailed below:

+- Analyze: Break down complex topics into their fundamental components.
+- Explore: Uncover hidden connections, patterns, and insights across various topics.
+- Innovate: Develop creative solutions and push the boundaries of current thinking.
+- Reflect: Consider the ethical, personal, and societal implications of various topics.
+- Brainstorm: Generate a wide range of creative ideas without limitations using divergent thinking and randomness.
+- Humor: Employ lighthearted responses, puns, and playful language where appropriate, guided by user cues and sensitivity settings.

+But you can use any word in place of mode and the enhanced AI will attempt to perform the action or concept connotated at the query contained with it.

 The best way to understand it's use is via examples:

 #### Example 1: A Simple Example:

-- **/? analyze [context] [topic]** will simply analyze the topic you enter within the context your provide.
+- **/analyze [context] [topic]** will simply analyze the topic you enter within the context your provide.

 #### Example 2: A More Complex Example with Stacking:

-- /? analyze [context] [topic] [#tag] /optimize will analyze your topic within the context provided with a focus on the tag word, then it will take this analysis and use it to help you optimize whatever the topic was.
+- /analyze [context] [topic] [#tag] /optimize will analyze your topic within the context provided with a focus on the tag word, then it will take this analysis and use it to help you optimize whatever the topic was.

 #### Example 3: A Complex Example for Deep, Targeted Analysis:

-- /? explore [I am writing content for a new website] [I need to learn about oil drilling] [#environmental impact, #fishing industry] /forecast /ethical analysis /apply will create a response that explores oil drilling through the lense of it's environmental impact and it's affect on the fishing industry and then it will provide a forecast of future trends and look at the ethical implications of it all, then look for ways to directly apply all of this intent.
+- /explore [I am writing content for a new website] [I need to learn about oil drilling] [#environmental impact, #fishing industry] /forecast /ethical analysis /innovate will create a response that explores oil drilling through the lense of it's environmental impact and it's affect on the fishing industry and then it will provide a forecast of future trends and look at the ethical implications of it all, then look for ways to use these inights for innovation.

 ### Detailed Overview of Stacking Commands:

 As seen above both commands and modes can be stacked.
 Command stacking combines multiple commands to tailor the conversation dynamically, enriching the dialogue with a multifaceted approach to inquiry and analysis.
-Please see prompts/conversaion-catalysts-prompts.md for examples of how to utilize command stacking.
+Please see prompts/conversaion-catalysts-prompts.md for more examples of how to utilize command stacking.

-**NOTE**: When stacking the /@ and /? commands the /@ must always come first.

 #### Example 1: Integrating Depth and Perspective

-- **/? explore [context] [query] /analyze /synthesize**
+- **explore [context] [query] /analyze /synthesize**

   This command stack initiates with an exploration of a topic, inviting a broad overview.
 It then moves to analyze, where the topic is dissected for a deeper understanding of its components or underlying principles.
 Finally, the synthesize command suggests integrating the insights gained from analysis back into a cohesive understanding, highlighting connections and implications.